kompics/kompics-testing/README.md

 ### Dependencies
 Kompics testing artefacts are hosted on bintray.
-To fecth them, add the following to either your maven `settings.xml` or your projects `pom.xml`:
+To fetch them, add the following to either your maven `settings.xml` or your projects `pom.xml`:
 ```xml
 <repositories>
     <repository>